 When you do this enough, people will begin to recognize that a pin is yours simply by looking at it!

-18. I utilize the handy feature that is "secret" boards.
+18. I utilize the super handy feature that is "secret" boards for my personal boards.

 19. I pin consistently (We're talking around 100 pins per day!)